 Students who have not achieved SAP during their warning status period are dismissed in writing.
 Students who wish to reestablish FSA eligibility may file an appeal.
 If the appeal is approved, an academic plan will be put in place, and the student will be placed on probation status until the student is able to meet SAP standards according to the timeline indicated by the student's academic plan.
-A student on probation status is eligible to receive financial aid.
-Decisions on any appeal will be provided within the first week of the start of the next payment period.
+A student on probation status is eligible to receive financial aid

 A student who wishes to appeal must be able to provide documentation of extenuating circumstances which led to the failure of maintaining satisfactory academic progress.
 Extenuating circumstances may include injury or illness, the death of a relative, or other special circumstances.
-The student must submit a written appeal, including this documentation, to the Director of Education prior to the first day of the term in which the student wants to return.
+The student must submit a written appeal, including this documentation where appropriate, to the Director of Education prior to the first scheduled class day of the term in which the student wants to return.
 This appeal must include details as to why the student failed and what has changed in the student's situation that will allow him or her to meet SAP at the next evaluation point.

-The Director of Education and the Executive Director will conduct the review of the appeal before it is submitted to the designated main office staff for final approval or denial.
-Should the appeal be granted, the student will regain FSA Eligibility and must meet the requirements as specified in the academic plan.
+The Director of Education and the Executive Director will conduct the review of the appeal and determine whether the appeal should be submitted to the designated main office staff for final approval or denial.
+Should the appeal be granted by the main office, the student will regain FSA Eligibility and must meet the requirements as specified in the academic plan.
 If the student fails to meet the terms of the academic plan at any time, the student will be dismissed.
 Any decision resulting from the review of an appeal is final and may not be further appealed.
+Decisions on appeals will be provided no later than the end of the first week of the start of the applicable payment period.
 The result of the appeal (approved or denied) will be provided to the student in writing.
 A student may be granted more than one probation period.

 When the College grants a student's appeal for extenuating circumstances, it is not eliminating or disregarding any grades or credits attempted in the calculation of a student's SAP standing.
 The student's credits attempted, CGPA, and SAP standing will remain the same.
-When an appeal is granted, the College is acknowledging the extenuating circumstances identified in the appeal and the student will continue to receive FSA until SAP is re-evaluated at the end of the payment period.
+When an appeal is granted, the College is acknowledging the extenuating circumstances identified in the appeal which allows the student will continue to receive FSA provided the student remains in compliance with the plan.